streamlit/docs/content/streamlit-cloud/security-model.md

 ### SSO

-All access and sign-ins to Streamlit are conducted via an SSO provider: GitHub, GSuite, and many other platforms are supported.
-We can work with your IT team to integrate to your provider of choice.
+All access and sign-ins to Streamlit are conducted via an SSO provider: GitHub and GSuite.
 We do not store customer passwords.

 ### Credential Storage